Wabar craters: 1982 Aramco

 Mandaville visited the site twice after his 1966 visit.
 On his last visit, in 1982, he noted that the desert winds and resultant movement of the dune system were covering the site: "instead of two thirds of the crater rim (visible as before [in 1966, 16 years earlier]), less than a quarter of it showed."

 1994–1995 Zahid Tractors

-In 1994 and 1995 a total of three expeditions were undertaken, sponsored by Zahid Tractor Corporation.
-A United States Geological Survey scientist, Jeffrey C. Wynn joined all three expeditions, and astronomer and geologist Gene Shoemaker joined at least one.
-These expeditions were made with modern offroad vehicles into the Empty Quarter, but even with modern technology, the trips were difficult ones.
+In 1994 and 1995, a total of three expeditions were undertaken, sponsored by the Zahid Tractor Corporation.
+A United States Geological Survey scientist, Jeffrey C. Wynn, joined all three expeditions, and astronomer and geologist Gene Shoemaker joined at least one.
+These expeditions were made with modern off-road vehicles, but even with modern technology, the trips were difficult ones.
 Not only were conditions harsh, but the Wabar site was tricky to find, as it sits in the midst of an enormous dune field that has no fixed landmarks.